Espruino-Tooling/espruino-documentation/docs/create-espruino-app/getting-started.md

 - react
 - vue

+Another available tag is `--clean-install`, we can use this to get an espruino tools project set up without any of the splash page or styling provided with the default install

 ### Example of usage

-below is an example of creating a typescript espruino app called my-first-espruino-app
+below is an example of creating a typescript espruino app with a clean install called my-first-espruino-app

 ```
-npx create-espruino-app my-first-espruino-app --template typescript
+npx create-espruino-app my-first-espruino-app --template typescript --clean-install
 ```

 #### You're Done :)